An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings: Starspot Analysis

 A close inspection of individual \textit{TESS} transits suggest \textit{slight} changes in spot amplitude, duration, and location (though it always starts during ingress).
 However, the lack of precision within the individual \textit{TESS} transits makes it near-impossible to map spot evolution of subsequent transits.

 For the APO SDSS r$^\prime$ transit, we chose to assume the same number of spots and spot temperature while allowing the location and spot radii to vary.
-We discover that the polar spot remains the approximately same radius but shifts slightly while the other two spots slightly increase in area (blue spots in Figure~\ref{fig:sphere_r}).
+We discover that the polar spot remains approximately the same radius but shifts slightly while the other two spots slightly increase in area (blue spots in Figure~\ref{fig:sphere_r}).
 Thus, while the general location of the features near the pole are consistent across six months, the individual star spots are most likely evolving from one transit to the next.
 This tentative evidence for small-scale spot changes suggests caution when directly comparing transits observed at different times.
+If we instead allow the spot temperature to change rather than the spot location and radii, we find that the required contrast to fit the APO SDSS r$^\prime$ transit is nearly perfectly dark (c = 0.90) if we assume the same spot configuration as found in Figure \ref{fig:sphere_polar}.
+Since the spot contrast required to fit the SDSS r$^\prime$ transit is unreasonably dark, it is more likely there is small-scale spot evolution between transits.